Once you are a member of the Trust you can vote for Governors or even stand to become a Governor.

-There are six staff governors’ seats which are elected by staff and cover all staff groups at the hospital.
+There are five staff governors’ seats which are elected by staff and cover all staff groups at the hospital.

-There are seven governors’ seats which are nominated from partner organisations such as Barnsley Council, Barnsley College, NHS Barnsley and Voluntary Action Barnsley.
+There are seven governors’ seats which are nominated from partner organisations such as Barnsley Council, Barnsley College, Barnsley CCG and Barnsley CVS (Community and Voluntary Services).